-- (6) The subordinate CA shall self-generate private keys in accordance with the regulations in chapter 6. - (7) The subordinate CA shall properly safeguard and use private keys. - (8) The digital signatures signed with private keys that correspond with certificate public key are subordinate CA digital signatures.
-When a digital signature is generated, the subordinate CA must check if the certificate has been accepted and the certificate is within the validity period and unrevoked. - (9) If a certificate revocation event of subordinate CA occurs as described in Section 4.9.1 (such as the disclosure or loss of private key information) and the subordinate CA needs to revoke the subordinate CA certificate, eCA shall be notified immediately.
-However, subscribers shall bear legal responsibility for use of the subordinate CA certificate prior to the notification before the transaction has been taking effect. - (10)If eCA is unable to operate normally for some reason, the subordinate CA shall speedily seek other ways for completion of legal acts and may not use the inability of eCA to provide normal operations as grounds of defense to others.
+- accordance with Section 1.4.1; - (6) Self-generate private keys in accordance with Chapter 6; - (7) Properly safeguard and use their private keys; - (8) Check whether the certificate has been accepted and the certificate is within the validity period and is unrevoked when a digital signature signed with private keys that correspond with subordinate CA certificate public key is generated; - (9) Promptly notify eCA if a certificate revocation event of subordinate CA occurred as described in Section 4.9.1 (such as the disclosure or loss of private key).
+However, the subordinate CA shall bear legal responsibility for use of that certificate prior to the notification or before the change has been made; and - (10)Seek other ways for completion of legal acts as soon as possible if eCA is unable to operate normally for some reason.
+It may not be a cause of defending others that eCA is not function properly.